molefrog/wouter/README.md

 Wouter comes with two kinds of APIs: low-level [React Hooks](https://reactjs.org/docs/hooks-intro.html) API and more traditional component-based API similar to React Router's one.

-You are free to choose whatever works for you: use hooks when you want to keep your app as small as possible or you want to build custom routing components; if you're building a traditional app with pages and navigation — components might come in handy.
+You are free to choose whatever works for you: use hooks when you want to keep your app as small as possible or you want to build custom routing components; or if you're building a traditional app with pages and navigation — components might come in handy.

 Check out also [FAQ and Code Recipes](#faq-and-code-recipes) for more advanced things like